Nvision-x/nx-infra-tf/examples/full-deploy/README.md

 - Later, you can enable NFS creation by setting `enable_nfs = true` and reapplying Terraform.

 # 🛡️ Prerequisites

-- This must be executed on an EC2 instance/Github Runner which has access to the VPC where the resources will be deployed.
+- This must be executed on an EC2 instance or GitHub Runner with access to the VPC where the resources will be deployed.
+If running from a machine outside the VPC, ensure the EKS public endpoint is enabled by setting **cluster_endpoint_public_access = true**.

 - Terraform v1.0 or higher
 - AWS CLI 2 installed and configured
 - IAM user or role with permissions to create: